 How To Help A Friend Who's Shy And Socially Awkward

 This site is primarily focused on helping shy and awkward people make improvements for themselves.
-This article is going to be a bit different.
 Over the years some people have written me to say they came across this site while looking for advice on how to help out someone they know.
 Their own social skills are decent, but they have a friend or roommate who seems to be struggling, and they want to lend a hand.
 If that describes you, I'll give my thoughts on how to be as helpful a friend as you can.

 If the person you want to help is your romantic partner, check out this article instead:

-There are many important things you need to keep in mind before you try to help another person with their social issues:
+Here are a few things to keep in mind before you try to help another person with their social issues: